davish/GloveCopter/blog.md

 ## Remote is complete! ##
 ### 1/2/13 ###

 Today, I finished soldering everything onto the board.
 After the Arduino was on there, I tested the throttle joystick and IR LEDs to make sure everything was connected properly, and it was.
 Next was the accelerometer.
 I hooked it up and that worked fine as well.
+Throttle is up and running as well.
+Seems like everything is working, but adding more LEDs in series didn't seem to help with the range; it actually seems that the range might be less.
+I'll experiment a little more to see what's going on.
+Hopefully, it's smooth sailing from here on out.

 [1]: http://hackaday.com/2012/12/08/more-fun-with-syma-107-reverse-engineering/